JGAntunes/pulsarcast/report-draft.md

 Note that the goal of a pub/sub system is to permit the exchange of events in a asynchronous manner, with the decoupling of producers from consumers as previously discussed.
 This can be easily achieved using an entity which is responsible for receiving the messages from the producers, storing it and distributing it through the consumers.
 This is what we refer to as a centralised architecture, motivated by the need of this central entity.
 This is the approach adopted by a lot of the message queue systems like Apache Active MQ, RabbitMQ and Redis.
 The usual focus for applications relying on this kind of systems is on reliability and data consistency but with a low data throughput.

 The asynchronous needs of the pub/sub paradigm also allow for a different approach on message forwarding, with both producers and consumers being responsible for storing and forwarding messages, without the need of a intermediary entity.
-This approach is referred to as a distributed architecture as there is no central entity that could easily become a bottleneck for the whole system. (reference for a distributed system).
+This approach is referred to as a distributed architecture as there is no central entity that could easily become a bottleneck for the whole system.
+It's also commonly referred to as peer to peer architecture, for it relies on the communication between peers in the same network. (reference for a distributed system).
 These kind of systems have a great focus on scalability and, consequently, on efficient message delivery.

 Finally we have hybrid approaches to both of these extremes, were we rely on a distributed network of servers making the network topology resemble more of decentralised network as showed in figure (figure number).
 This is the approach followed by systems like Gryphon, Jedi and Siena, which rely on a network of broker nodes to perform the work of persisting and distributing the events in a reliable fashion.

 ### Overlay structure

-Considering a distributed network architecture
+Working with a distributed network architecture has its own set of challenges.
+When we rely on the communication between peers we need a way to create and maintain links between multiple nodes in a network.
+Hence the overlay networks.
+The idea is to have a structure of logical links and nodes, independent of the physical network beneath them that actually powers the communications through.
+Unlike traditional layer-3 networks, the structure of these overlays is not dictated by the fairly statical physical presence and connectivity of hosts, but by logical relationships between peers.
+This way we have the potential to manipulate the logical network at the application level, without needing to change the network backbone that connects the nodes.
+This approach was key to deploy P2P applications such as (give P2P application examples) on top of the existing Internet infrastructure.

+(example image with the distinction between physical network and overlay network)

+In practical terms, each node maintains a view of its neighbours in the overlay network, which translates into the communication links between them.
+There are different approaches to the way this state is stored and maintained, with two main categories dominating the P2P ecosystem.
+At one end of the spectrum we have the unstructured overlay networks, where peers form a network with no clear structure or hierarchy (commonly referred to as a network mesh) with each peer connected to a subset of other nodes independent of their id, localisation, network ip address, etc.

+Unstructured overlays rely on membership protocols that try to preserve a couple of key properties, such as the network diameter and its average degree.
+A great amount of these membership protocols use gossip based (also referred to as epidemic) approaches in order to do this.
+These approaches exploit properties that arise when information is disseminated in a random, or close to random, way.
+These probabilistic approaches help keeping the overlay connected in the event of network failures.
+Such example is Cyclon, a membership protocol that uses a gossip based approach to help maintain a network which resembles a random graph (reference to random graph paper) in terms of degree distribution, clustering coefficient and path length.
+In order to do this, the approach followed by Cyclon is to, at each node, besides keeping a fixed size of neighbours (other nodes in the network), it also keeps information to when was the last time that node was contacted.
+Periodically, each node contacts the oldest node of its neighbours (i.e. the node which has been the longest time without being contacted) and shares with it a fixed size partial list of its neighbours, to which the contacted peer replies back with its own partial view of its neighbours.
+Each node updates its neighbours list with the new info (either by filling empty cache slots or by replacing entries that were sent in the previous contact).
+It's also worth noting that during this exchange, the node that initiated the contact will drop the contacted node of its neighbour list, as the contacted node will inversely add the node that established contact to his.
+This way we end up with a uniform and organic way to disseminate node information across the network.
+This approach is based on a technique entitled shuffling (reference to shuffling).

+The unstructured overlay has an interesting set of properties, such as its ability to accommodate for a highly dynamic network (mention fast and efficient delivery, however all hell could break loose if "How robust are gossip-based communication protocols?")

+The described
 - Specify the need for a overlay network on top of the physical infrastructure
 - Detail the difference between structured and unstructured overlay structures
 - Unstructured networks: